David O'Leary (priest)

 David O'Leary is a priest and educator, appointed as a Canon in the Equestrian Order of the Holy Sepulcher of Jerusalem.
-He is currently serving as the Pastor at Good Shepherd Parish in Wayland, MA.
-Previously, Reverend O'Leary was Parochial Vicar at Immaculate Conception Parish in Malden, MA. and was also formerly the University Chaplain for Tufts University in Medford, Massachusetts.
+He is currently serving as the Pastor at Holy Family Parish in Concord and St. Irene Parish in Carlisle, MA (The Concord-Carlisle Collaborative).
+Previously, he was pastor at Good Shepherd Parish in Wayland, MA, and before that, he was Parochial Vicar at Immaculate Conception Parish in Malden, MA. and was also formerly the University Chaplain for Tufts University in Medford, Massachusetts.
 During his time at Tufts University he was also Senior Lecturer in Religion and Medical Ethics and Chair of the Social, Behavioral and Educational Institutional Review Board.

 Early years

 Born and raised in Massachusetts, he received both his M.Div. from Saint John's Seminary in Boston.
 He then went on S.T.L. degree (Licentiate in Sacred Theology) from Weston Jesuit School of Theology.